No, all tickets can be purchased on the day of travel.

 We do not provide tax receipts for our online e-ticket as VAT is not applicable on RailAir.
 Your e-ticket and payment confirmation, both e-mailed to you after making your booking, should be sufficient in lieu of a receipt.

 Early Bird tickets at a special discount can be purchased a minimum of 2 calendar months in advance of travel.
 These tickets are non-refundable.
 However, amendments to travel dates are permissible so long as at least 3 days prior notice to the booked travel date is provided and the change does not contravene the 2 months in advance requirement.
 Contact details are printed on your e-ticket.
 Please note that Railcard discounts are not available with Early Bird tickets.
+Early Bird tickets are only available on our RailAir 1 Reading service.

 Buying tickets is easy!
 Tap the mTickets button in the app, choose a ticket category, select your ticket from the product catalogue and then simply choose a payment method.